wlsf82/protractor-helper/README.md

 ### `fillFieldWithTextWhenVisibleAndPressEnter`

-This method fills an input field with a text as soon as such field is visible and then it simulates pressing the ENTER key from the keyboard.
+This method fills an input field with a text as soon as such field is visible, and then it simulates pressing the ENTER key from the keyboard.
 This method is useful in cases such as when doing a search and pressing the ENTER key, instead of having to fill the input field and clicking the search button, for example.
 [Example](docs/EXAMPLES.md#fillfieldwithtextwhenvisibleandpressenter)

 ### `scrollToElementWhenVisible`

-That method is used to scroll up to an element on the page as soon as the element is visible in the DOM.
+This method is used to scroll up to an element on the page as soon as the element is visible in the DOM.
 [Example](docs/EXAMPLES.md#scrolltoelementwhenvisible)

 ## Using methods that start with 'wait' as test expectations (or test assertions)